UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 ## The PHRED +33/64 Scoring System

-Now that we understand how to turn the quality scores from an ascii character into a numeric value, we need to know what these numbers represent.
+Now that we understand how to turn the quality scores from an ASCII character into a numeric value, we need to know what these numbers represent.
-The two main systems in common usage are PHRED +33 and PHRED +64 and for each of these coding systems we either subtract 33 or 64 from the numeric value associated with each ascii character to give us a PHRED score.
+The two main systems in common usage are PHRED +33 and PHRED +64 and for each of these coding systems we either subtract 33 or 64 from the numeric value associated with each ASCII character to give us a PHRED score.
 As will be discussed later, this score ranges between 0 and about 41.

-The PHRED system used is determined by the software installed on the sequencing machine, with early machines using PHRED+64 (casava \<1.5), and more recent machines tending to use PHRED+33.
+The PHRED system used is determined by the software installed on the sequencing machine, with early machines using PHRED+64 (casava <1.5), and more recent machines tending to use PHRED+33.
 For example, in PHRED+33, the @ symbol corresponds to Q = 64 - 33 = 31, whereas in PHRED +64 it corresponds to Q = 64 - 64 = 0.

 The following table demonstrates the comparative coding scale for the different formats: